agileobjects/AgileMapper/docs/src/Object-Unflattening.md

 };
 ```

-...and the `QueryString` object created from this string-formatted string:
+...and the `QueryString` object created from this query string-formatted string:

 ```cs
 var queryString =